GuillaumeOz/ft_services/README.md

 **Nginx** is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 It started out as a web server designed for maximum performance and stability.
 In addition to its HTTP server capabilities, NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.

-### Kubernetes Ingress

-In Kubernetes, an **Ingress** is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
+### MetalLB, an ** MetalLB allows access to your Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.

-if you have difficulty to understand the **interaction between Kubernetes Ingress and NGINX**, please look at this [link](https://matthewpalmer.net/kubernetes-app-developer/articles/kubernetes-ingress-guide-nginx-example.html).
+if you have difficulty to understand the **interaction between Kubernetes MetalLB**, please look at this [link](https://matthewpalmer.net/kubernetes-app-developer/articles/kubernetes-ingress-guide-nginx-example.html).

 ### Docker